rust-lang/rust-forge/rfc-merge-procedure.md

 - `B-unstable`
 - the approriate `T-XXX` label

+(If you don't have permissions to do so, leave a note cc'ing the appropriate team and asking them to do so.)

 ### Step 2: Merge the RFC PR itself

 In your local git checkout:

-- Merge the RFC PR into master, locally
+- Merge the RFC PR into master in your fork
 - Add a commit that moves the file name from 0000- to its RFC number
 - Edit the new file to include links to the RFC PR and the tracking issue you just created in the header
-- Push directly to the master branch
+- Open a PR or push directly to the master branch on rust-lang/rfcs, as appropriate

 ### Step 3: Leave a comment

 Leave a final comment on the PR directing everyone to the tracking